-Heat enough soup for one serving, following the instructions on the tin or packet.
-Mix Complan with a little cold water to make a smooth paste.
-Remove soup from heat and slowly stir in the Complan.
+Heat enough soup for one serving, following the instructions on the tin or the packet.
+Mix the Complan with a little cold water to make a smooth paste.
+Remove the soup from heat, and slowly stir in the Complan.

 Complan Angel Delight